It Didn't Come Home, But the World Cup Was What We Needed

 Football and summer was a match made in heaven.
 Three Lions, you did us proud.

-It’s been three weeks since that aching semi-final against Croatia and I’ll bet that Baddiel, Skinner & the Lightning Seeds’ masterpiece is still running through your head.
+It’s been two months since that aching semi-final against Croatia and I’ll bet that Baddiel, Skinner & the Lightning Seeds’ masterpiece is still running through your head.
 It felt great to be English!

 Our Twitter, Facebook and Instagram feeds were brilliantly hijacked by world cup memes, gifs and unusually; a sense of optimism.
 The World Cup of 2018 will forever be remembered for a hope felt across the country.
 It was exactly what we needed this summer.